danielstegink/HollowKnight.WanderersWisdom/ReadMe.md

 Both charms can be acquired from Iselda's Shop after acquiring all of Cornifer's maps, or by using the "Give All Charms" option in DebugMod.

+WARNING - This mod uses ItemChanger, and therefore requires a new Save in order to take effect.

 # Patch Notes
+1.1.2.0
+- Fixed broken ItemChanger code

 1.1.1.0
 - When starting a Godseeker game, both charms will be given automatically